 Given the normal governmental pace in various jurisdictions, in another year or so, about half of the U.S. will be able to put down a legal sports bet in their home state.

 Before PASPA fell, the most famous sportsbooks were actual places.
 Huge rooms with theater-sized TVs and comfy seating in Las Vegas casinos, such as the Westgate, Caesars Palace and the Mirage.
 Or a bookmaker might be some hometown guy who took bets on credit over the phone.
 Or, in the cyber world, the sportsbook was (and still is for many) a website beamed out of Costa Rica or some similar place where the financial transactions were a bit awkward — and occasionally iffy — but the betting was/is slickly convenient.

 Now, the largest bookmakers in America are companies that weren’t even making book before PASPA fell.
-They were offering contests called daily fantasy sports.
+They were offering contests called daily fantasy sports to bet on.
 And their DNA isn’t really old-fashioned odds-making and gambling; at their core, these are technology companies because they reside on the internet.

-DraftKings and FanDuel, pioneers in daily fantasy, are two of the best-known sportsbooks.
+DraftKings Sportsbook and FanDuel Sportsbook, pioneers in daily fantasy, are two of the best-known sportsbooks.
 They have a physical presence as a retail sportsbook in casinos here and there, but their real presence is in cyberspace where they hawk betting opportunities with every pitch in a baseball game, every snap in a football game, and every trip down the court or the ice in basketball and hockey.

 And while the transactional ease afforded by technology makes it all possible, the passing of PASPA and the proliferation of sports wagering has encouraged the popularity of what has become known as “in-play” or “in-game” wagering, meaning betting on an event as it is in progress or even on discreet events within an event.